jorgeandresvasquez/azure-training/azure_admin_associate_az_104/az_104_acg_notes.md

     - Image (Linux/Windows)
   - VMs can get initialized using custom [cloud-init](https://cloudinit.readthedocs.io/en/latest/index.html) scripts
   - The VNet of a VM cannot be changed after it is created.
-  - If you remove a Azure VM, the component dependencies, that is data disks, the os disk, the virtual network interfaces, and diagnostic containers, will remain in the resource group.
+  - If you remove an Azure VM, the component dependencies, that is data disks, the os disk, the virtual network interfaces, and diagnostic containers, will remain in the resource group.
 These items won't be automatically deleted along with your OS disc.
+  - If the virtual machine is in a running state, the detach network interface option in the networking settings is greyed out.
+You need to stop the virtual machine first before you can detach/attach a network interface.
+  - If the virtual machine is currently running, changing its size will cause it to be restarted and will result in system downtime
 - Virtual Machine Disks
   - Virtual Hard Disks (VHDs)
     - A file representation of what is found on a hard disk